How to Wear Hanfu When It’s Hot

 Don't wear wigs or extensions in the summer, your head will thank you.
 Instead, try a simple bun or small hair buns, maybe a couple of hairpins to add some detail and volume.
 Most of your body head is dispersed through your head, so put up your hair to let more heat to dissipate.

-That's all for now, hope you guys drink lots of water and remember to take breaks in the safety haven of air conditioning often!
+That's all for now, hope you guys drink lots of water and remember to take breaks in the safety haven of often!
 Have a great summer everyone!

 Hanfu matching you may like: